marcozanotti/website/content/about.md

 with lot of different data related to business travel, pharmaceutical events, online bookings, hotels' reservations, and proprietary airline data.

-From 2020, I am working as a Data Scientist for [T-Voice](https://www.triboo-voice.com/), a start-up company of the [Triboo Group](https://triboo.com/), a digital transformation factory quoted on the Italian Stock Exchange.
+In 2020, I started to work as a Data Scientist for T-Voice, a start-up company of the [Triboo Group](https://triboo.com/), a digital transformation factory quoted on the Italian Stock Exchange.
 Here, I work as a Senior Consultant to develop **client specific data analysis solutions**.

+Since 2021, following an M&A operation, I am working as a **Senior Data Scientist and R Developer** in [Blogmeter](https://www.blogmeter.it/it/home), an Italian Social Monitoring company.

 The first project, on which I was involved during the years, was related to the development of an **Optical Character Recognition pipeline** allowing to